Atrial fibrillation

 - Stopping AFib (when possible).

-- Slowing the fibrillation down; especially if there are symptoms.
+- Slowing the fibrillation down; especially if you are having symptoms.

-The exact plan will depend on the cause of the AFib.
+The exact plan will depend on the cause of your AFib.
 If a cause is found, that may need to be managed first.
 For example, stopping or changing medicine may stop the AFib.

 Heart Rhythm Control